MarcGershow/python-assignment-1/README.md

 ps1solution.py
   - obfuscated python code that produces the intended behaviors.
-  - run ps1solution.py in Spyder, then from the command line, type
+  - run ps1solution.py in Spyder, then from the iPython console, type
    partASolution()
    partBSolution()
    partCSolution()